-Lemma~\ref{lem:EvensUnderFIsEnough} also directly applies to the commutator subgroup of $\RCA(B \times C)$ (since large enough alternating groups are perfect), so we also obtain that the commutator subgroup (even the perfect core) of $\RCA(B \times C)$, for any $|B|, |C| \geq 2$, is f.g.-universal.
+Lemma~\ref{lem:EvensUnderFIsEnough} also directly applies to the commutator subgroup of $\RCA(B \times C)$ (since large enough alternating groups are perfect), so we also obtain that the commutator subgroup of $\RCA(B \times C)$, for any $|B|, |C| \geq 2$, is f.g.-universal.
 See Theorem~\ref{thm:Sofic} for a stronger result.